-Specify t he types of med ication errors that provide ers are required to record :

-iv.
-State e Oversight Responsibility.
-Specify the state agency (or agencies) responsible for monitoring the performance of w aiver providers in the administration of medications to waiver participants and how monitoring is performed
+Specify the types of medication errors that providers are required to recor rd: --- ----- iv.
+State Oversight Responsibility.
+Specify the state agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.
 As part of quality improvement efforts, SDS monitors provider compliance with required Critical Incident Report training and provider compliance with reporting medication errors that result in the need for medical intervention.